Swarkin/cloudflare-ddns-updater/README.md

 # Cloudflare DDNS updater

-This is a very simple application that updates the Cloudflare DNS A records of your domain with your current global IPv4 address.
+Tiny applet to update Cloudflare DNS A records for your domain.

 It is recommended to use a service to restart the program on a regular interval, for example `systemd` on Linux or `Task Scheduler` on Windows.